Precise predictions for boosted Higgs production

 Also in this case NNLO corrections are known to be small, with the exception of the contribution from gluon fusion~\cite{YR4}.
 Therefore, we do not include them in the following.
+For VBF and VH we use a $3$- rather than $7$-point variation, because the latter has been found to be almost entirely contained within the former~\cite{Cacciari:2015jma,Astill:2016hpa}.
+We have explicitly verified that this is the case in the boosted regime considered here.
 Finally, for ${\rm t\bar t H}$, we consider NLO (${\cal O}(\alpha_s^3)$) predictions obtained with {\tt Sherpa+OpenLoops}~\cite{Gleisberg:2008ta,Cascioli:2011va}.
 In this case the perturbative scales are set to $\mu_R = \mu_F = (M_{T,t}+M_{T,\bar t} + M_{T,H})/2$, and uncertainties are obtained with a $7$-point variation.

 The results are reported in Table~\ref{tab:channels}.
 We stress that the quoted uncertainty only accounts for QCD scale variations estimated as outlined above, and it does not contain PDF and $\alpha_s$ errors.